NineNights195/NineNights195/README.md

 # Hi.
 My name is Thanarat. 👋

 ### I'm a Thai student from Kampheang Phet Pittayakom school in Thailand.
-My goal is to get a good university and works.
+My goal is to get a good university and jobs.
 Also this is my brother who is also a developer, [Pubest](https://github.com/pubestpubest)

 ### 🌐 Socials:
 [![Roadmap.sh](https://img.shields.io/badge/Roadmap-000000?style=flat&logo=roadmap.sh&logoColor=white)](https://roadmap.sh/u/ninenights195)